The Circular Economy

-Interestingly, with the mass adoption of smart mobile devices starting in 2007, the final mile industry has gone from 2 way radios, pigeonholes, paper slips and excel sheets to real time tracking, online entry and automated routing.
+Interestingly, with the mass adoption of smart mobile devices starting in 2007, the final mile industry has progressed from 2 way radios, pigeonholes, paper slips and excel sheets to real time tracking, online entry and automated routing.
 Sadly, most are using this technology only for “forward” logistics.

-- Only 6% of the companies who use our technology for forward logistics are using any technology for reverse logistics.
+- Only 6% of the companies who use our technology for forward logistics are using technology for reverse logistics.

 Why is this?

-Here are some good reasons why you need to invest in the Final Mile Reverse Logistics chain:
+Here are some good reasons why you need to invest in the Final Mile reverse logistics chain: